rneha725/system_design_concepts/Systems/Storage/Cassandra.md

 ## How it serves the data?
 ---

 The requestor can connect to any node in the cluster and the system is able to serve the data.
-All the nodes remain in sync with the help of [[Gossip Protocol|gossip protocol]].
+All the nodes remain in sync with the help of [Gossip Protocol](https://github.com/rneha725/system_design_concepts/blob/main/Concepts/Distributed%20Systems/Gossip%20Protocol.md).
 It is a key partitioned row data store.

 As stated above, Cassandra has a cluster and it is generally contains multiple data centers and these datacenters in turn contain the nodes.
 Each node contains a piece of data for the cluster, as well as the replica for some other node(s).
 Whenever a request comes, any node can receive it and then it works as a coordinator and connects the request to the node which contains the relevant data but still the coordinator works as a proxy.